joshs85/lxp-bridge/doc/HOLD_REGISTERS.md

   - **Unit**: A (Amperes)
   - **Range**: 0-140
   - **Description**: ChargeCurrent from AC Active When TakeLoadTogether enabled
+  - **Current Value**: 0A
+  - **Note**: This register controls the AC charging current when the inverter is powering loads simultaneously.
+A value of 0A disables this feature.

 - **Register 169**: OngridEOD_Voltage
   - **Unit**: 0.1V